 Supervising social workers should ensure the following tasks are done:

-Ensure that all new carers complete the induction programme including sharing information about the support services available through the fostering team; for example support group meetings for carers, support group for sons and daughters, buddying with an experienced carer and the foster carer forum;
+Ensure that all new carers are provided with an induction including sharing information about the support services available through the fostering team; for example support group meetings for carers, support group for sons and daughters, buddying with an experienced carer and the foster carer forum;